morphene/hypnosis/README.md

 # Hypnosis - Morphene Blockchain Desktop Wallet

-Hypnosis is an Elecron based wallet for the Morphene Blockchain that you can run on your desktop computer without needing to run the blockchain itself.
+Hypnosis is an Electron based wallet for the Morphene Blockchain that you can run on your desktop computer without needing to run the blockchain itself.

 ## Updates